nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 226
 00:12:11,663 --> 00:12:17,033
-[SPEAKER_02]: I was looking into it and then Jordan called back and I was like, hey, how's this ACH transfer thing going?
+[SPEAKER_02]: Looking into it and then Jordan called back and I was like, hey, how's this ACH transfer thing going?

 227
 00:12:17,013 --> 00:12:21,302